tdalbertson/100-days-of-code/log.md

 **Thoughts:** Finished my reading about arrays and vectors in C++.
 Multi-dimensional arrays still intimidate me so I'll need to do some more studying on them.
 I also aim to start looking at some frameworks for C++ to start doing more projects outside of the class for school.
 On a side note, I also added a scrolling floor to the Python Flappy Bird game.

+### Day 9: October 19, 2020

+**Today's Progress**: APIs

+**Thoughts:** Found an interesting beginner video course to APIs and started watching it today.
+Didn't actually code with any APIs but glad to know more about what they are and what they do.
+Worked on my lab assignemnt for my C++ class.
+The lab doesn't seem too difficult, it's just requires using arrays which is something I'm not 100% comfortable with yet.

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)
 2. [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)